CeruleanW/MyPortfolio/README.md

 # Asher Yang's Portfolio

 > This is my portfolio.
-Nothing
+Nothing else.

 ## Pages

+* Home
 * Projects
   * My main projects will be shown here.
+* About Me
 * Contact
   * The form in this page will send a request to my email service API serverd by Express.js on Heroku.
 Once a valid request is received, an email will be sent to my work email address.
 * Resume

 ## Links

-Even though this information can be found inside the project on machine-readable format like in a .json file, it's good to include a summary of most useful links to humans using your project.
-You can include links like:

 * Project homepage: <https://yiyangdev.me/>
 * Repository: <https://github.com/CeruleanW/MyPortfolio/>
 * Issue tracker: <https://github.com/CeruleanW/MyPortfolio/issues>
-  * In case of sensitive bugs like security vulnerabilities, please contact my@email.com directly instead of using issue tracker.
+  * In case of sensitive bugs like security vulnerabilities, please contact yyang.techie@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!
 * Related projects:
   * https://github.com/CeruleanW/idea-dropper
   * <https://github.com/CeruleanW/google-photos-search-enhancer>